Zeph180/morse-code-decorder/README.md

 # 📖 Book store <a name="about-project"></a>

-**Book store** Book store is a simple project built with react and redux that enable users to add books to the list
+**Book store** Morse code decoder is a simple project built with ruby.
+It takes a string of morse code and converts it to english.
  <br>

 ## 🛠 Built With <a name="built-with"></a>